mickmccann/MS3-Small-Jobs/README.md

 # Website Design

+The website will be designed with the help of a [Materialize](https://materializecss.com/).
+A modern responsive front-end framework based on Material Design.
+Very much similar to Bootstrap although maybe not as well known, it comes with some excellent features.

+Pages on the website will be:
+- home
+- about
+- jobs
+- login
+- register

+Design will be consistent across all devices making sure that users dont get lost as they navigate throughout the site.

 ## Colour scheme

 After going through a few different colour schemes on [coolers.co](https://coolors.co/) I eventually chose the below palette.
 I like it because the colours aren't too serious but at the same time they are quite classy.
 The off-white is appealing as it's not going to hurt the eyes with the way pure white can sometimes be.
 The shades of purple, green and yellow say success to me and the tan colour compliments the off white.